-At the core of this article, there is the belief that the “red pill” should only be a phase in men’s development.
+This article’s core notion is that the “red pill” should only be a phase in men’s development.

-If you are going throw a red pill phase, keep this in mind:
+If you are going through a red pill phase, keep this in mind:

-To be the best you can be, you must move beyond the Red Pill.
+To be the best version of yourself you can be, you must eventually move beyond the Red Pill.

-This post will help you get into the mindsets of the men who have moved beyond The Red Pill and reached a higher stage in their personal self-development.
+This post helps you get into the mindsets of the men who have moved beyond The Red Pill and reached a higher stage in your personal self-development.

 So let’s start: